etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/ocr-tool.md

 ---
-title: "Query generation from Natural Language: DBQueryTool"
+title: "Optical Character Recognition (OCR) Tool"
 tags:
     - Copilot
     - IA
     - Machine Learning
-    - Database
     - OCR
     - Image Recognition
 ---
-:octicons-package-16: Javapackage: com.etendoerp.copilot.dbquerytool
+:octicons-package-16: Javapackage: com.etendoerp.copilot.ocrtool

 ## Overview
-Generate SQL queries and retrieve data with Etendo's contextual knowledge from natural language.
+Optical Character Recognition (OCR) Tool is a tool that recognizes text from images or pdfs.
+It is a tool that can be used in Copilot Apps to extract information from images or pdfs that are uploaded to the chat.

 ## Functionality

-1. Add Copilot DB Query Tool dependency in the Etendo Classic project, In `build.gradle`, add:
+1. Add Copilot OCR Tool dependency in the Etendo Classic project, In `build.gradle`, add:
     ```groovy
     implementation('com.etendoerp:copilot.ocrtool:1.0.0')
     ```